Part III Harness Engineering

 `sample-repo/tests/test_ticket_search.py`.

-This version treats tests, local verify, CI, evidence, and approval as one harness.
+This keeps tests, current-run verify, historical trace, and reviewer evidence connected as one harness.

-Comparison points: - The bad version treats verify as a one-off command. - The bad version leaves CI and evidence responsibilities vague. - The corrected version separates regression guards, shared verify, review evidence, and approval gates.
+Comparison points: - The bad version confuses current-run verify with historical trace. - The bad version does not manage evidence freshness or redaction. - The corrected version separates verify log, trace, and evidence bundle by role.

 Worked Example